 - Reduce stress in your life.
 Whether that means meditation, prayer, long walks, or reading, find what works for you to combat stress.

-Did you know: Stress puts the body in a state of fight-or-flight.
+Did you know: Stress puts the body into a state of fight-or-flight!
 In other words, you are tense, wound-up, and unable to relax.
 This also puts a burden on the immune system since your body reacts with adrenaline, just as if you were in serious physical danger.